-One of the fastest growing demographics in education today is our English Learners (ELs).
+One of the fastest-growing demographics in education today is our English Learners (ELs).
 With this unprecedented surge in students, we must support our teachers in providing them with a quality EL program and the necessary services for their success.
 Student success is not just reading skills, we must address the whole student.
-ELs must be provided with a quality education and the opportunity to be an engaged participant in the school community.
+ELs must be provided with quality education and the opportunity to be an engaged participants in the school community.
 These students, under the No Child Left Behind act, were called English Language Learners, but the Every Student Succeeds Act (ESSA) of 2015 renamed them English Learners.
 Our federal government has provided us with guidance on identifying ELs and the services we must provide.

 According to ESSA, an EL is defined as an individual:

 - who is enrolled or preparing to enroll in an elementary school or secondary school;

 - who was not born in the United States or whose native language is a language other than English;

 - who is a Native American or Alaska Native, or a native resident of the outlying areas; and

 - who comes from an environment where a language other than English has had a significant impact on the individual’s level of English language proficiency; or

 - who is migratory, whose native language is a language other than English, and who comes from an environment where a language other than English is dominant; and

 - whose difficulties in speaking, reading, writing, or understanding the English language may be sufficient to deny the individual —